Liverpool pay the penalty as Burnley draw extends winless run

 LIVERPOOL, England, Jan 17 : A Florian Wirtz strike was cancelled out by Marcus Edwards as Liverpool were left ruing a missed penalty by Dominik Szoboszlai in Saturday's 1-1 draw with lowly Burnley, the hosts' fourth Premier League stalemate in a row.

-Liverpool dominated possession and had 11 shots on target while Burnley had one, but the champions now sit seven points below the top three.
+Liverpool dominated possession and had 11 shots on target while Burnley had one, but the champions now sit seven points below the top three despite going unbeaten in their last 10 league games.

+"It feels like a defeat.
+When we had so many shots and so many on target, I think we had to score more goals.
+But some days are like this, you try everything but in the end it doesn't go in the goal," Wirtz told reporters.

 Waves of attacks kept 19th-placed Burnley's backline pinned deep in the first half and Liverpool could have led when Cody Gakpo was brought down by Florentino Luis, but Szoboszlai's spot-kick rattled the crossbar.